cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 'x,y,z' or other spatial coordinates would be quite unhelpful (particularly for curved surfaces tens of kilometers in breadth), so we will not do this.
-If readers need to know this information, they can look at the .csv files on GitHub or consult the sources for the slip models.
+If readers need to know this information, they can look at the .csv files on GitHub or consult the sources for these published slip models.

 **C3.9a**

 > (243) What is the dip of the fault in question?

 This varies in the different fault models considered.
-If the reader wants to know these specifics, he or she is welcome to read the papers that have produced the fault models used.
+All of the coseismic slip models we consider in this paper were developed by other researchers (with the exception of Feng et al. (2010), of while one of use is a co-author) and have been fully described in peer-reviewed published papers.
+If the reader wants to know these specifics, he or she is welcome to read the papers that have produced the fault models we use.

 **C3.9b**